-- provide a basis for safe, fair and equal racing taking account of the guidance in RowSafe and British Rowing's Safeguarding Protecting Children Policy which together shall take precedence at all times - provide a consistent framework for the regulation and organisation of rowing competitions.
+- provide a basis for safe, fair and equal racing taking account of the guidance in RowSafe and of British Rowing's Safeguarding & Protecting Children Policy. - provide a consistent framework for the regulation and organisation of rowing competitions.

 1-3 Interpretation